DATA-606-SPRING-2022/TEAM_C_data606/EDA/readme.md

 ![image](https://user-images.githubusercontent.com/91147579/155860817-5f9cc9be-c4c3-41d4-8d6e-e62f34a44118.png)

-We can infer that the joint applications (i. e., both male and female) are the highest and individually male application sare higher than females.
+We can infer that the joint applications (i. e., both male and female) are the highest and individually male applications are higher than females.

 **8) Analysis on Distribution of loan applicants by credit type:**